Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 Readers familiarized with basic topology will recall the common definition of topological spaces as algebras of open (resp.~closed) sets, for which an interior (resp.~closure) operation can be defined in the usual way.
 However, only a few might be familiarized with the definition of topological spaces as closure algebras, as presented, e.g., by McKinsey \& Tarski \cite{AOT}.
 Intuitively, the equivalence of both characterizations should not come as a surprise, since, together with the simple 2-element lattice $\{\top, \bot\}$, algebras of sets (aka.~\textit{fields of sets}) provide the paradigmatic examples of Boolean algebras.\footnote{This has of course its roots in the celebrated representation theorems by Birkhoff and Stone.}

 We recall below some characterizations of topological operators that will be relevant in our discussion in \S\ref{sec:investigations}.
-They are intended as additional unary operations on top of a Boolean algebra with carrier $\A$ and signature $\langle \land, \lor, \cmpl, \top, \bot \rangle$.
+They are intended as additional unary operations on top of a Boolean algebra with carrier $\A$, signature $\langle \land, \lor, \cmpl, \top, \bot \rangle$, and ordered by $\leq$.
 We provide some names and mnemonics for their axiomatic conditions (\texttt{ADDI}tivity, \texttt{IDEM}potence, etc.) to facilitate references.

-\begin{definition}[Closure Operator] \normalfont A unary operation $\C$ is called a (Kuratowski-) \emph{closure operator} when, for arbitrary $A, B \in \A$, it is
+\begin{definition}[Closure Operator] \normalfont A unary operation $\C$ is called a (Kuratowski) \emph{closure operator} when, for arbitrary $A, B \in \A$, it is

 A Boolean algebra extended with a closure operator is called a \emph{closure algebra}. \end{definition}

 \begin{definition}[Interior Operator] \normalfont A unary operation $\I$ is called an \emph{interior operator} when, for arbitrary $A, B \in \A$, it is